 Here’s an easy paper plate ladybug craft for kids to go along with Eric Carle’s The Grouchy Ladybug.
-The ladybug craft also includes a free printable children can use to respond to the story and attach to their paper plate ladybug!
-(This post contains affiliate links.
-Thank you so much for your support!)
+The ladybug craft also includes a free printable children can use to respond to the story and attach to their paper plate ladybug, a fun craft and extension activity for kindergarten, first grade and second grade.

-Are you following our Children’s Books and Activities Pinterest board?
+Follow our Children’s Books and Activities Pinterest board!

 Previous Projects Inspired by Eric Carle